 Performing safety drills is a crucial part of your emergency planning.
 But in a true emergency, people may not always remember their training, or some mustering stations may be compromised.
 The benefit of having a portable electronic mustering solution is that it can be set up immediately in the aftermath of a crisis, and tools from your visitor management system (such as automatic alerts via SMS) can guide employees, customers, visitors, contractors, and others to the safest possible place in that moment.

 There are emergencies we may be able to foresee and prepare for (such as the approach of a wildfire or an earthquake in an area prone to them).
 Businesses that deal with hazardous materials will typically have emergency plans in case of leaks or blasts.
 In these cases, mustering systems help facilitate an emergency response plan and provide occupants with the tools to locate a safe space.

 Back in 2014, a survey found that 92% of Americans had lived through a natural disaster, yet 90% had never practiced an evacuation plan.
-Fast forward to 2021, when disaster events were at their highest in a decade and cost the U.S. $112.5 billion in addition and lost lives.
+Fast forward to 2021, when disaster events were at their highest in a decade and cost the U.S. $112.5 billion in addition.
 Floods topped the list of disasters.
 But in the workplace, events like fires were on the rise.
 The National Fire Protection Agency reported a 13% increase in workplace fire incidents in 2020 (totaling 111,000 fires).

 While OSHA has guidelines on emergency preparedness, not every incident can be predicted.
 But that doesn't mean safety managers can't prepare.
 Employee mustering can also be used to deliver information to smartphones and devices that people look to first when a crisis occurs.